IT'S THE PERFECT TIME!

 Even the best diets do not provide all the essential nutrients you need during pregnancy and breastfeeding.
 To read more about the supplements I take and recommend, and why, check out my last monthly blog on just this topic!

-My online dispensary is a convenient way for you to purchase my hand-picked, professional-grade, whole food supplements and other natural health products at discounted prices.
+My online dispensary is a convenient way for you to purchase my hand-picked, professional-grade, whole food supplements and other natural health products.
 Ordering is simple, and the products will be shipped directly to your home or work within a few days.

 It’s not all in your head.
 Depression has become an epidemic in which psychiatrists commonly make a diagnosis and write a prescription.
 Sometimes it can be life-saving, but the meds are way over prescribed, can cause unwanted side effects and may provide a quick temporary fix but do not really heal.
 Reclaim what depression took from your life.
 Be a part of the Vital Mind Reset community!
 This course is a must, by renowned holistic psychiatrist Dr. Kelly Brogan, author of NY Times best seller 'A Mind Of Your Own', a dear friend and trusted colleague I can vouch for personally and support whole heartedly.
 To sign up click here.